William & Mary Police Department

-The William & Mary Police Department (WMPD) is a nationally accredited police department with jurisdiction over The College of William & Mary located in Williamsburg, Virginia, United States.
+The William & Mary Police Department (WMPD) is a nationally accredited police department with jurisdiction over the College of William & Mary located in Williamsburg, Virginia, United States.
 The department's accreditation with the Virginia Law Enforcement Professional Standards Commission was awarded on February 9, 2001.
+The department was again accredited in 2019.

 The department is located on campus in the office area of the parking garage at 201 Ukrop Way near Swem Library.
 Its emergency response operates 24 hours a day, 365 days per year.